topheman/vanilla-es6-jspm/README.md

 To avoid traffic on the Sauce Connect tunnel that could lead to timeouts, SauceLabs tests are run against a server serving the `build/dist` folder, containing a bundled version of the site in `test` mode (to benefit from the stubs and mocks) which was created thanks to `gulp build --env test`.

 More infos on this commit: [#7898239](https://github.com/topheman/vanilla-es6-jspm/commit/7898239ea252b9163e3e02b77aef2d6e13c0fa5a)

+[See the SauceLabs Report](https://saucelabs.com/u/vanilla-es6-jspm) (much like Travis but for e2e tests)

 ##Generate Docs